What's happening in 2024?

 Several of the interns have become passionate advocates for climate action.
 Watch their speeches at a December, 2022 celebration for the project here, together with a project overview by artist Tom Starr.

-Read more about CLIMATE FUTURES/ARLINGTON on the awesome project website built by the interns.
-Funded by a grant from the Metropolitan Area Planning Council and organized by ArtsArling in collaboration with the Arlington Department of Planning and Community Development.
+Funded by a grant from the Metropolitan Area Planning Council and organized by ArtsArlington in collaboration with the Arlington Public Schools and the Arlington Department of Planning and Community Development.

 WE'RE ON TV!